pieterberg/Smartie-Sorter/documentation/components.md

 Clear acrylic is used for the Name Sign, Smartie Slide, and Sorted Smarties Collector.

-The Name Sign should be laser cut out of:

-- 6 mm clear acrylic

 The Smartie Slide and Sorted Smarties Collector are assemblies whose panels have been designed to fit together using finger joints.

-The Smartie Slide panels and Sorted Smarties Collector panels should be laser cut out of:

-- 3 mm transparent acrylic

 Section 2.4 provides more information about laser cutting the Name Sign, Smartie Slide panels, and Sorted Smarties Collector panels.